sfg-taxonpages/hoppers/pages/about.md

 ---
 title: About
-contact_email: user@example.com
+contact_email: arboridia@gmail.com
 copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
-citation: Project collaborative.
-2022.
-Website title.
-Available at https://example.com.
+citation: Dmitriev, D.A. et al., 2022.
+World Auchenorrhyncha Database.
+Available at https://proceps.github.io/auchenorrhyncha/#/.
 ---

 # {{frontmatter.title}}